B00M3000/Private-Registry-Image-Manager/README.md

 - deploy: tag and push to the configured registry, optionally pushing `latest`.
 - status: show config and Docker environment info, optional registry DNS check.
 - test: run the built image locally with ports/env settings before deploying.
+- clean: remove local containers and images for this project, optionally for a specific tag.

 ### Examples